American Bullfrog

 Largest frog in North America; deep resonant jug-o-rum call; voracious predator that will eat nearly anything that fits in its mouth including other frogs, mice, small snakes, and birds

 What sets experienced American Bullfrog keepers apart from beginners is their understanding that these animals communicate through subtle behavioral cues rather than obvious vocalizations or body language.
 Changes in coloring, feeding response, basking patterns, and activity levels all provide diagnostic information about the animal's wellbeing.
-A American Bullfrog that consistently avoids its warm basking zone, for instance, may be signaling early illness rather than simple preference.
+An American Bullfrog that consistently avoids its appropriate thermal and humidity range, for instance, may be signaling early illness rather than simple preference.
 Similarly, changes in defecation frequency, consistency, or timing can indicate digestive or parasitic issues long before other symptoms become apparent.
-Learning to read these signals is arguably the most important skill a American Bullfrog keeper can develop.
+Learning to read these signals is arguably the most important skill an American Bullfrog keeper can develop.

 The vivarium environment for American Bullfrog should be designed with both physical and psychological needs in mind.
 This means not only providing the correct temperature gradient and humidity range, but also incorporating appropriate hides, climbing structures, and visual barriers that allow the animal to express natural behaviors.
 Enrichment is not a luxury for American Bullfrog—it is a fundamental requirement that reduces stress, promotes normal activity patterns, and supports long-term health.
 Keepers who design their enclosures based on the animal's natural history rather than aesthetic preferences consistently report better feeding responses, more natural behaviors, and fewer health issues over time.